 Among my many projects, I worked on an innovative program to better connect transportation with land use planning and design.
 This was a precursor to the Livable Communities Project that has revitalized many downtown communities here in the 7th District.
 I also worked on legislation that helped expand access to the Women, Infants, and Children (WIC) program and access to Federally Qualified Health Centers while saving the federal government money.

 I have been a Professor at the Andrew Young School of Public Policy since 2003.
 From 2007 to 2010, I took a leave of absence to be Director of Georgia’s Senate Budget and Evaluation Office.
 There, I worked in a nonpartisan role and advised our state government on how to be both fiscally responsible and compassionate.

-The Senate honored me for navigating the serious challenges posed by the Great Recession with Senate Resolution 1598 .
-Afterwards, I returned to the Andrew Young School and founded the Center for State and Local Finance to teach the next generation about responsible and compassionate public policy.
+The Senate honored me for navigating the serious challenges posed by the Great Recession with Senate Resolution 1598.
+Afterward, I returned to the Andrew Young School and founded the Center for State and Local Finance to teach the next generation about responsible and compassionate public policy.

 why i'm running

 As the mother of a six-year-old, I care deeply about my son’s future and the future of all our children.
 We need a representative with the courage to stand up for our children's safety, for our right to affordable health care and the right of all our children to a world class education from pre-K through to the job market of their choosing.

 Our district represents the vibrant future of the United States.
 We are diverse and global in population and outlook, while also graced with smaller communities that emphasize education, green space, and quality of life.
 However, we need to make some changes.

 We need affordable health care that is accessible to everyone.
 I personally witnessed my parents’ struggle with the rising costs of health care and prescription drugs.
 We need a representative who will make sure that every adult and child in this country has access to affordable, quality health care.